bojanpopic/developer.joomlatools.com/extensions/logman/plugins/joomla.md

 ## Introduction

-By utilizing Joomla's event system, third party components built on top of Joomla! can be easily integrated with LOGman.
+By utilizing Joomla's event system, third party components built on top of Joomla can be easily integrated with LOGman.

-*For information on integrating a component within the Joomla! event system, please refer to the [Plugin](http://docs.joomla.org/Plugin) and [Events](http://docs.joomla.org/Plugin/Events) Joomla! guides.*
+*For information on integrating a component within the Joomla event system, please refer to the [Plugin](http://docs.joomla.org/Plugin) and [Events](http://docs.joomla.org/Plugin/Events) Joomla guides.*

 Once an application makes use of Joomla's event system, you can go ahead and create a plugin that listens for events and then notifies LOGman of the event.